brandon-m-wang/cs198-75/src/web-hw/hw8.md

       lang: cpp
   - type: ps
-    paragraph: The purpose of this file is to simplify the development process when we need to reference the database URL repeatedly, assigning it to an environment variable accessible across all project files.
+    paragraph: The purpose of this file is to simplify the development process when you need to reference the database URL repeatedly, assigning it to an environment variable accessible across all project files.
   - type: phs
     partheader: "Part 3: Configuring your Node.js Webserver, Routes, and Middleware"
   - type: ps
-    paragraph: "We'll begin setting up our Node.js webserver in
+    paragraph: "You'll begin setting up your Node.js webserver in
       <mark><code>index.js</code></mark>.
 The <mark><code>index.js</code></mark>
-      file is what we defined to be our endpoint (in
+      file is what is defined to be your endpoint (in
-      <mark><code>package.json</code></mark>) and is also where our API routes
+      <mark><code>package.json</code></mark>) and is also where your API routes
       are going to be defined.
-We need to load the contents of the
+You need to load the contents of the
       <mark><code>.env</code></mark> file in, and to do so insert the following
       line:"
   - type: cbs